Citrus Fennel Salad

 Also try to choose one with nice fresh-looking green fronds.
 You’ll be using those in the salad, too!
 They taste a bit like dill, but are less intense in flavor.

-Two oranges: Use any oranges, but if they’re in season they’ll be more juicy and delicious.
+Two citrus fruit: Use any , but if it’s in season they’ll be more juicy and delicious.
 Navel oranges or Cara Cara oranges are sweet and with minimal seeds in winter to spring, and Valancia oranges are a good choice from spring to summer.
 I also love to add some colorful blood oranges when they’re in season.

-Fresh mint: This goes so well with the oranges!
+Fresh mint: This goes so well with the oranges or other citrus fruit!
 Around a quarter of a cup is about right as you want to complement the other flavors rather than overpower them.

 Parmesan cheese: I always use shaved parmesan rather than grated for the texture and more intense flavor to contrast with the fresh, fruity salad.
 Feta cheese, pecorino, or goat cheese are other options that work well.